wakatara/harsh/README.md

 uncover patterns between events, reasons you may have written a comment, and good or bad knock-on effects.

 Personally, I use comments sparingly and to denote why you had to skip, broke a consistency chain with an `n`, or for when you're trying to figure out something notable on a day so when you look back you can see why habit _X_ may or may not have succeeded.

+As of `v0.10.6`, `harsh log` supports the same fragment querying `harsh ask` does.
+You can add a fragment of a habit after `harsh log` which will then only show you the consistency graph outcomes for that single habit.
+This supercedes the `harsh log check <habit substring>` subcommand (which is not deprecated).

+Taking the example of the `Pullups` habit mentioned above, if you typed `harsh log pul` (or any variations of the habit name's string) you'll see just the consistency graph for that single habit along along with the sparkline for all habits and usual log command metrics.

-`harsh log` The consistency graph shows your last 100 days.
+`harsh log` by itself shows your consistency graph for the last 100 days.

 ```sh
     $ harsh ask